 Brief, narrative description of the measure focus or what is being measured about the target population, i.e., cases from the target population with the target process, condition, event, or outcome).

 DO NOT include the rationale for the measure.

-The number of patients in the denominator who reached remission, with a PHQ-9 or PHQ-9M result less than five, six months (+/- 60 days) after an index visit.
+The number of patients in the denominator who achieved a response as demonstrated by a PHQ-9 or PHQ-9M score reduced by 50% or greater six months (+/- 60 days) after an index visit.